olson-sean-k/plexus/README.md

 Geometric traits are optionally implemented for types in the [nalgebra](https://crates.io/crates/nalgebra) and [cgmath](https://crates.io/crates/cgmath) crates so that common types can be used right away for vertex geometry.
+See the `geometry-cgmath` and `geometry-nalgebra` (enabled by default) crate features.

 ## Hashing Floating-Point Values